abagramian/RoomMate/datamodel/datamodel.md

 List items are different than items that can be placed inside rooms, so there is a separate collection for them.
 List items have an ID (document ID) as well as a name, the list ID in which the item occurs, and a boolean that denotes whether the item is checked off or not.

 ## A note on switching to Firebase
-We have decided to use Firebase instead of SQLite (as originaly planned) because Firebase is designed to be easily integrated into JavaScript projects.
+We have decided to use Firebase instead of SQLite (as originally planned) because Firebase is designed to be easily integrated into JavaScript projects.
+Moreover, the Firebase API is able to synchronize application data across different platforms, such as iOS, Android, and Web.
+Therefore, it is ideal since users will be able to login into their RoomMate account through any device that they use and retain the same consistency whether it is on Mobile or Web.
 Additionally, Firebase has useful features such as authentication.
+The authentication feature supports multiple identity providers, providing flexibility to our users in providing multiple options to login with.